Luisdiazweb/Sympel/README.md

-Steps tu run yii Sympel project
+Steps to run yii Sympel project
 ============================

 If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions